 Pacific University requires COVID-19 vaccination for all students and employees in full- or part-time Pacific programs, except those who are completely remote.
 Read the full policy.

-Undergraduate students in Forest Grove should upload their proof of COVID-19 vaccine, along with other required vaccination documentation, to the health center.
+Undergraduate students in Forest Grove should upload their proof of COVID-19 vaccine and booster, along with other required vaccination documentation, to the health center.
 Graduate students will work with their individual programs to show proof of vaccination via the Certiphy system.

-Employees are required to complete their vaccination series by Aug.
-1, 2021.
+Employees are required to be up to date on all COVID-19 vaccinations and boosters as eligible.
 If you have not been able to access a vaccine, please contact the university health center.
 Employees upload their vaccine or approved exemption documentation via Paycom.

 Medical and religious exemptions may be requested, consistent with Oregon and federal law.
 All exemption requests will be reviewed on a case-by-case basis.
 Exemptions requests must be submitted and approved by the vaccine deadlines.
 All employees and students who are unvaccinated with an exemption will be required to test weekly for COVID-19.